cadithealth/genemail/README.rst

   template.

-* **Automatic inlining of CSS** for maximum backward compatibility with old or problematic email clients.
+* **Automatic inlining of CSS** for maximum backward compatibility with old and/or problematic email clients.

 * **Automatic attachment management** allows a common email template to specify default attachments; additional attachments can be added